oslabs-beta/react-query-rewind/package-react/DevelopmentSteps.md

 ## Set-Up Examples
 **From the package-react directory:**
-Run `npm run package`.
-This will execute, in order:
 1. `npm run install-example`
     1. Installs all dependencies for the package and both example apps
 2. `npm run link-dependencies`